Sustainability at Heron Island

 We're proud to operate with a zero-single-use-plastic policy and advanced waste management systems:

-Plastic-Free Guest Experience: We’ve eliminated single-use plastics across the resort.
+Plastic-Free Guest Experience: We’ve eliminated single-use plastics across the resort where possible.
 This includes switching to refillable toiletries in rooms and removing plastic straws and containers.

-Onsite Waste Reduction: We use wood chippers, and cardboard shredders to minimise waste generation.
-All recyclables — including cans, bottles, and cardboard — are carefully sorted and recycled.
+Onsite Waste Reduction: We use a wood chipper to minimise waste generation.
+All recyclables — including cans, bottles, and cardboard — are carefully sorted and sent back to Gladstone for recycling.

-Sustainable Building Materials: Wherever possible, we use 100% recycled materials in resort maintenance and upgrades to support a circular economy.
+Sustainable Building Materials: Wherever possible, we source local eco friendly suppliers and products in resort maintenance and upgrades.

 Partnering in Reef Research and Conservation